leifdenby/matplotlib-aximgcache/README.md

 ## Usage

-First, we'll create a reference image with some shapes that extend to the edges of the figure and with whitespace in the middle so that we can test that transparency works.
-At the end we call `.save_ax_to_image(...)`
+First, we'll create a reference plot with some shapes that extend to the edges of the figure and with whitespace in the middle so that we can test that transparency works.
+At the end we call `.save_ax_to_image(...)` to save the `matplotlib.Axes` content.

 ```python3
 import matplotlib.pyplot as plt